James Maloney (rugby league): 2015

 In January 2015, Maloney was named in the Roosters 2015 NRL Auckland Nines squad.

 On 3 May 2015, Maloney played for Country Origin against City Origin, playing at five-eighth and kicking 5 goals in the 34–22 win at Wagga Wagga.
-On 18 June 2015, Maloney announced that he signed a 2-year deal with Cronulla-Sutherland Sharks, starting from 2016.
-In Round 21 against the Canterbury-Bankstown Bulldogs, Maloney played his 150th NRL career match in the 38–28 win at Sydney Football Stadium.
+On 18 June 2015, Maloney announced that he signed a 2-year deal with Cronulla Sharks, starting from 2016.
+In Round 21 against the Canterbury Bulldogs, Maloney played his 150th NRL career match in the 38–28 win at Sydney Football Stadium.
 The Roosters would go on to win their third Minor Premiership in a row and Maloney would again be the NRL competition's highest points scorer with 250 points, scoring 9 tries, kicking 106 goals and kicking 2 field goals while playing in all of the 27 matches in his last year with the Roosters in the 2015 NRL season.